SarahElzayat/Flutter-Cinema-Guide/README.md

 An SQLite database is used to store your watchlist.
 BLoC state management is used.<br>

 ## Acknowledgment
-The backend of this application is implemented by the sweetest @Ahmed-ata112 ❤️<br>
+The backend of this application is implemented by the sweetest <a href="https://github.com/Ahmed-ata112/">Ahmed Atta</a>
+❤️<br>

 <a href="https://github.com/Ahmed-ata112/cinema-app">Check the backend</a>